SOSC-School/SOSC23-livesessions/day1/01-docker/hands-on/02-volumes.md

 ### Lab challenge

-__Goal__: create a service based on two containers:

-1. WordPress
-2. MariaDB

-and then use your web browser to access wordpress on port 80.

-!!! tip
-- Create a volume `db_data` to provide persistent storage for the DBMS
-- Launch MariaDB (image name: `mariadb:10.6.4-focal`) with container name `db`, using the previously created volume, and pass environment variables to the container to configure it
-- Inspect the MariaDB container finding its private IP
-- Launch WordPress (image name: `wordpress:latest`) with container name `wordpress`, and pass environment variables to the container to configure it (using as DB host the IP of the MariaDB container).
+__Goal__: create a service based on JupyterLab tool and attach a volume to the area where you store your notebooks.
+That will make your results persistent, regardless of how many times you recreate the container.